 Harrity is excited to announce our first Women’s Workshop.
 A select group of women will participate in a 3-day long program geared towards an introduction to the practice of patent law.
-This program will take place during the week of May 21-23, 2018 and is open to 1L’s, 2L’s, 3L’s and recent law school graduates.
+This program will take place during the week of May 21-23, 2018 and is open to science and engineering students, law school students, and recent graduates.

 Elaine Spector is Counsel at Harrity & Harrity with over 20 years of experience in intellectual property law.
 Prior to joining Harrity & Harrity, she was the Senior Intellectual Property Manager for Johns Hopkins Technology Ventures where she managed over 500 matters in medical and software related technologies.
 Prior to her in-house position, Elaine worked in private practice for over 15 years handling various intellectual property matters, including patent application drafting and prosecution, trademark prosecution and enforcement, as well as litigating complex patent cases in federal courts.
 Elaine is on the Diversity Committee and leads the Women’s Committee at Harrity, and is the Canada and Central/South America Liaison for the AIPLA Women in IP Law Committee.
 She’s also a member of the Push Forward subcommittee for the IPO Women in IP Law Committee.
 Elaine is passionate about helping IP Professionals find and maintain a life-work balance.